Infostealer: Distribution and use

 Infostealers are commonly distributed through the malware-as-a-service (MaaS) model, enabling individuals with varying technical knowledge to deploy these malicious programs.
-Under this model, three distinct groups typically emerge: developers, malware service providers, and operators.
+Under this smodel, three distinct groups typically emerge: developers, malware service providers, and operators.
 Developers, the most technically skilled, write the infostealer code.
 Malware service providers purchase licenses for the malware and offer it as a service to other cybercriminals.
 The operators, who can be developers or service providers themselves depending on their skill level, use these services to perform credential theft.

 Once the malware is purchased, it is spread to target victim machines using various social engineering techniques.
 Phishing, including spear phishing campaigns that target specific victims, is commonly employed.
 Infostealers are commonly embedded in email attachments or malicious links that link to websites that perform drive-by downloads.
 Additionally, they are often bundled with compromised or malicious browser extensions, infected game cheating packages, and pirated or otherwise compromised software.
 After the stealer is downloaded and run by a victim, it communicates with the attacker's command-and-control servers, allowing the attacker to steal information from the user's computer.
 While most infostealers primarily target credentials, some also enable attackers to remotely introduce and execute other malware, such as ransomware, on the victim's computer.

 Credentials obtained from infostealer attacks are often distributed as logs or credential dumps, typically shared on paste sites like Pastebin, where cybercriminals may offer free samples, or sold in bulk on underground hacking forums, often for amounts as low as US$10.
 Buyers of these stolen credentials usually log in to assess their value, particularly looking for credentials associated with financial services or linked to other credentials with similar patterns, as these are especially valuable.
 High-value credentials are often sold to other cybercriminals at higher prices.
 These credentials may then be used for various crimes, including financial fraud, integrating the credentials into zombie networks and reputation-boosting operations, or as springboards for more sophisticated attacks, such as scamming businesses, distributing ransomware, or conducting state-sponsored espionage.
 Additionally, some cybercriminals use stolen credentials for social engineering attacks, impersonating the original owner to claim they have been a victim of a crime and soliciting money from the victim's contacts.
 Many buyers of these stolen credentials take precautions to maintain access for longer periods, such as changing passwords and using Tor networks to obscure their locations, which helps avoid detection by services that might otherwise identify and shut down the stolen credentials.